We don't just talk cars ... we teach how to buy them.

 There were only modest changes during this run, including a minor exterior design update and new convenience features in 2008, as well as the introduction of a standard power liftgate for the EX-L and integrated Bluetooth as part of the optional navigation system in 2009.

-The fourth and most current generation of the Odyssey was introduced for the 2011 model year.
+The fourth-generation Odyssey was introduced for the 2011 model year and produced through 2017.
 This version was completely redesigned with a sleeker design, a more spacious interior, better fuel efficiency and additional features.
 For more on this model, please see this review of the 2011 Honda Odyssey.

 The earlier, second-generation Odyssey, was produced for the 1999 through 2004 model years.
 Under its hood is a 3.5 liter V6 that initially produced 210 horsepower, but was later increased to 204 horsepower for the 2002-2004 models.
 Used Honda Odyssey shoppers should also note that the transmission was a four-speed automatic through 2001, switching to a five-speed automatic in 2002.